Originally posted by Adam Banko here http://www.lab.coop/blog/holacracy-from-scratch-lab-coop-after-4-months

 I plan to share more details in the coming weeks.
 Tell me in the comments which topic I should write about next!

-Please note, you can also find information about the Lab.Coop’s software enabled governance structure in the Buzz section of this issue of EE.
+Please note, you can also find information about the Lab.Coop’s software enabled governance structure here.